vc2004/WeatherAnalysis/storm.md

 ## Pre-processing the Data

-In this assignment, two question are addressed.
-The first question addressed on population health, which is related to the column "FATALITIES" and "INJURIES", while the second question addressed on economic consequences, which is related to column "PROPDMG", "PROPDMGEXP", "CROPDMG" and "CROPDMGEXP".
+In this report, two question are addressed.
+The first question addressed on public population health, which is related to the column "FATALITIES" and "INJURIES", while the second question addressed on economic consequences, which is related to column "PROPDMG", "PROPDMGEXP", "CROPDMG" and "CROPDMGEXP".
 So two different data will be prepared in this section for two different questions.

-### Pre-processing the Data for Population Health
+### Pre-processing the Data for Public Health

-To pre-process the data for health impact, first the useful columns should be subtracted from the raw data.
-Then calculate the sum for each event type.
-Because there are too many event types, only the top 10 result will be showing in the processed data.
+To pre-process the data for public health impact, first three useful columns "EVTYPE", "FATALITIES" and "INJURIES" should be subtracted from the raw data.
+Then calculate the sum for each weather event type.
+Because there are too many event types, only the 10 weather event type which did most damage to public health will be showing in the processed data.
+Finally the processed data will be converted into the bar plot ready data frame for plotting.
+The final bar diagram will be shown in the result section.

 ```r